carlmanaster/datastripes/README.md

 # Origins

 The core idea of datastripes comes from Ramana Rao's [Table Lens](http://www.ramanarao.com/papers/tablelens-chi94.pdf).
 Back in 2003 I implemented a version in C++ for the then-current Mac OS, but that hasn't worked for several years.
-Recently I was introduced to Mike Bostock's fantastic javascript visualization library, [d3.js](http://d3js.org/), and reimplemented datastripes in javascript; this code is the result
+Recently I was introduced to Mike Bostock's fantastic javascript visualization library, [d3.js](http://d3js.org/), and reimplemented datastripes in javascript; this code is the result.

 # Code